biof309/spring_2020_thursdays/README.md

 Logistics
 ---------

-This is a one-semester course starting on the 12th of September 2019 and finishing in December 2019.
+This is a one-semester course starting on the 6th of February 2020.

 Unless otherwise notified classes will be held at: